bolt-foundry/bolt-foundry/docs/developing-on-replit.md

 Code review mostly happens synchronously via pair coding, but if you're working async, ping
 [#code-corner on Discord](https://discord.com/channels/1128726973770903703/1128760802636218568)
-with a link to the thing you'd like to review, and ping the `@Code Reviewers` role.
+with a link to the commit you'd like to review, and ping the `@Code Reviewers` role.

 ### Landing